shoroq03/linux_tutorials/index.md

 **LINUX-TUTORIALS**

+# Text editor

+*text editor* is program that allows you to open, view, and edit plain text files.
+Unlike word processors, text editors do not add formatting to text, instead focusing on editing functions for plain text.

 In this leacture we will learn how to use terminal
 1. *the command line*
 is an interesting beast, and if you've not used one before, can be a bit daunting.